 The High School Case Competition, hosted by the Leder School of Business at The King’s University, is a business case competition specifically designed for high school students.
 Students are presented with a real-world situation which they tackle in teams of 4.
 Students develop a business plan which they then present to a panel of judges using a PowerPoint format.

-Teams will be given the case on Thursday March 15th.
-They will then have 6 weeks to develop their recommendations and presentations.
-During the morning of April 27th, all teams will present their plans to a panel of judges.
+Teams will be given the case on Tuesday March 5th.
+They will then have one month to develop their recommendations and presentations.
+During the morning of April 5th, all teams will present their plans to a panel of judges in.
 Finalists from the morning will move on to the final round in the afternoon.

 The competition is an excellent opportunity for students to use skills from their high school classes in a real-world setting.
 Students will gain a better appreciation of how their classroom work can be directly applied in society.
 In the process, students also get to network with some of Edmonton’s top business and community leaders.